Purdue hands No. 2 Arizona third straight loss

 Purdue got hot again behind Mathias, who made it 79-61 on a 17-foot jumper.
 Purdue went on a 16-2 run late.

+”We showed that we can be a gritty and tough team, we’ve just got to show it every day,“ Mathias said. ”Can’t take anybody lightly, there’s a lot of great teams out there.
+You’re going out there to compete, you’re going out there to win.

+“We had a great opportunity, they’re the No. 2 team in the country, so to have that fall in our lap like it did was a great opportunity for us and we made the most out of it.”

-Arizona freshman Deandre Ayton had 22 points and eight rebounds, but he fouled out with 4:32 left.
+Arizona freshman Deandre Ayton had 22 points and eight rebounds but fouled out with 4:32 left.

 Purdue jumped out early in the opening half, grabbing a 10-4 lead.
 Vince Edwards hit the first of his two 3-pointers to make it 16-6.
 Minutes later, Nojel Eastern hit a free throw to make it 23-11 with 11:05 left in the half.